zhilyzhang/PGSRNet/README.md

-# BPANet
+# PGSRNet
-The source code of BPANet will be made publicly available upon acceptance of the corresponding paper.
+The source code of PGSRNet will be made publicly available upon acceptance of the corresponding paper.